azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Niki %}
-  Ohhh, Harukawa-kun could you tell from your senses?
+  Ohhh, Harukawa-kun, could you tell from your senses?
 I'm the same way, since I can tell a lot of things by smell.
 {% endbubble %}

 {% bubble Sora %}